Dates: October 17, 2022 – January 23, 2023

 For many years, the anniversary of the founding of the Georgia colony at Savannah on February 12, 1733, has been known as "Georgia Day."
 Recognized in many ways across the state, each year the Georgia Historical Society (GHS) hosts fun and unique opportunities for Georgia’s students to explore our state’s past through the lens of historical research and creativity.

-Students of all grade levels can compete by creating original artwork on this year’s Georgia Day theme, “Georgia’s People and Places.”
+Students of all grade levels can compete by creating original artwork on this year’s Georgia Day theme, “Made in Georgia.”
 After being reviewed and judged for their creativity and use of Festival educational resources, projects will be featured online and through GHS social media.
 Visit georgiahistoryfestival.com for updates.

 - Open to students of all grade levels with categories for elementary, middle, and high school (K-12).